gramineproject/gramine/Documentation/devel/features.md

 Gramine implements alarm clocks via `alarm()`.

+Gramine implements timers that notify via file descriptors: `timerfd_create()`, `timerfd_settime()` and `timerfd_gettime()`.
+The timerfd object is created inside Gramine, and all operations are resolved entirely inside Gramine.
+Each timerfd object is associated with a dummy eventfd created on the host.
+This is purely for triggering read notifications (e.g., in epoll); timerfd data is verified inside Gramine and is never exposed to the host.
+Since the host is used purely for notifications, a malicious host can only induce Denial of Service (DoS) attacks.

+The emulation is currently implemented at the level of a single process.
+The emulation *may* work for multi-process applications, e.g., if the child process inherits the timerfd object but doesn't use it.
+However, all timerfds created in the parent process are marked as invalid in child processes, i.e. inter-process timing signals via timerfds are not allowed.

-Gramine does *not* currently implement the POSIX per-process timer: `timer_create()`, etc. Gramine also does not currently implement timers that notify via file descriptors.
-Gramine could implement these timers in the future, if need arises.
+Gramine does *not* currently implement the POSIX per-process timer: `timer_create()`, etc. Gramine could implement it in the future, if need arises.

 <details><summary>Related system calls</summary>